👋

 Robotic process automation is already broadly used in enterprise business.
 Later in this article we look through a few examples from healthcare, insurance and business process outsourcing.
 A few key benefits to robotic process automation include:

 Increased employee and customer satisfaction: RPA bots can improve customer or employee satisfaction by providing more time for strategic 1-1 interactions and relationships.
+Organizations that adopt RPA for manual and repetitive tasks free up time and resources of their employees for more meaningful work.

 Why Enterprise Leaders Should Consider RPA